-This section describes the example test benches and example tests used to demonstrate the abilities of each AXI BFM pair.
-Example tests are delivered either in VHDL or Verilog based on the design entry while generating the core.
-These example designs are available in the AXI_BFM installation area.
+This section describes the example tests used to demonstrate the abilities of each AXI BFM core pair.
+Example tests are delivered in Verilog.
+These example designs are available in the AXI_BFM installation area in the Tcl Console folder in encrypted format.
+When the core example design is open, the example files are delivered in standard path (example.srcs/sim_1/imports/simulation).
 Each AXI master is connected to a single AXI slave, and then direct tests are used to transfer data from the master to the slave and from the slave to the master.

-RECOMMENDED: The AXI BFM is not fully autonomous.
+RECOMMENDED: The AXI BFM cores are not fully autonomous.
 For example, the AXI Master BFM is only a user-driven verification component that enables you to generate valid AXI protocol scenarios.
 Furthermore, if tests are written using the channel level API it is possible that the AXI protocol can be accidentally violated.
-For this reason, Xilinx recommends using the function level API for each BFM.
+For this reason, Xilinx[®] recommends using the function level API for each BFM.

-The AMBA® AXI Protocol Specification, Section 3.3, Dependencies between Channel Handshake Signals, states that:
+The ARM[®] AMBA[®] AXI Protocol Specification, Section 3.3, Dependencies between Channel Handshake Signals [Ref 7], states that: